-He joins the Kweekschool voor de Zeevaart in Amsterdam on 21 August 1899.
-After the three year education he joins Holland America on 07 August 1902 and is placed on board the ss Noordam.
+He joined the Kweekschool voor de Zeevaart in Amsterdam on 21 August 1899.
+And after the three year education he joins Holland America on 07 August 1902 and is placed on board the ss Noordam as cadet.
 On 12 September 1903 he returns from sea with a very good report.
 For unknown reasons he does not pass the exam for 3rd mate (although his school reports were good) and thus he returns to Holland America on 05 Jan.
 1904 as acting fourth officer.

 He returns on 29 June 1904 as 4th.
 Officer on board the Potsdam.
 When looking at his sailing list it is peculiar, compared to some of his colleagues, that he remains assigned to the passenger ships on a regular basis until promoted to captain.

 It seems that this has to do with his parallel career in the Royal Navy.
 He enrols in December 1903 into, and remains with, the Reserve Service until his untimely death.
 By 1925 he had reached the highest rank possible for a Merchant Navy Officer, namely that of Lieutenant First Class in the Reserve.
 Holland America liked to have RNR officers in command of their Royal Mail Passenger Ships and thus he must have been given all the support needed to go for his RNR training periods.

 This coincides with an entry in his sailing list when he fails his First mates (captain’s ticket) exam.
 It can be assumed that he did not have enough time to prepare himself with the Royal Navy moving him from (training) ship to ship.
 So the company did not take it very seriously that he did not pass at the first go.
 Because as soon as he passes he is assigned as the Sr. Navigator to the flagship ss Rotterdam and then shortly after to First or Chief Officer.
 (See the Royal Navy notes at the very end of this biography)